 It’s a popular vacation destination in North Carolina with plenty of vacation rentals along the whole coast.
 The only two ways onto the island are via a bridge in Surf City and a bridge in North Topsail Beach.

 Unlike many Wilmington beaches, Topsail Island never gets too crowded and there are no cheesy chain restaurants or tourist traps to contend with.

 Relax on the Beach

 It’s tough to beat the beaches of North Carolina, and Topsail is no exception.
 At 26 miles long there is a lot of beach space to spread out and claim your spot on the gorgeous beach.
+Obviously, enjoy the beach is one of the best things to do in Topsail!
 The expansive natural beach delivers plenty of rolling dunes, natural vegetation, and a vivid teal-colored ocean.

 Grab A Taco at Shaka Taco

 For some of the best seafood on Topsail Island head to Shaka Taco in Surf City.
 They serve up some amazing fish, shrimp, and fresh local catch tacos/bowls.

 On our visit, the special was blacked cobia tacos with pickled relish.
 Visitors can expect some fantastic fresh food with outdoor seating and craft beer.